PySimpleGUI/PySimpleGUI/docs/cookbook.md

 > "It's just that easy."
 >
-(famous last words that screw up just about anything being referenced)
+(Famous last words that screw up just about anything being referenced)

 Your EXE file should run without creating a "shell window".
 Only the GUI window should show up on your taskbar.